USS South Carolina Association

 Q: What does my registration fee include?

-A: Attendance at the Saturday night banquet and full access to our hospitality suite, as well as the opportunity to purchase other group-rate tickets the association is able to offer, which will be available at the time of registration.
+A: Attendance at the Saturday night banquet and full access to our hospitality suite, as well as the opportunity to purchase other group-rate tickets the association is able to offer, which will be available prior to the reunion.
 Snacks and beverages, including beer and liquor, will be provided.
-We plan to have a fuller reception on the first day than at past reunions and hope you will join us for all three days.
+We hope to have a fuller reception on the first day than at past reunions and hope you will join us for all three days.

 Q: What is the refund policy?